django-import-export/django-import-export/docs/advanced_usage.rst

         class Meta:
             model = Book

-The ``attribute`` kwarg is optional and if it is not declared, the value is taken to be the name of the field (e.g. 'published').
+The ``attribute`` parameter is optional and if not supplied then the field will be skipped during import.

 .. seealso::